How to Achieve Maximum Efficiency for Shorter Run Orders?

 • All you need to be better prepared.
 Keep continuous feeding to the line.
 Before loading the cuttings in the line, keep everything ready- all approvals related to the style, trim, and complete cutting of the order or at least two day's cutting WIP should be there.

-• Supervisors need to be prepared and need to complete line set-up as quickly as possible (no waiting of operators should be there), including machine changing, an instruction to operators, quality specification, approval etc,
+• Supervisors need to be prepared and complete line set-up as quickly as possible (no waiting of operators should be there), including machine changing, stitching and material handling instructions to operators, quality specification, approval, etc,

 • If possible use a shorter sewing line for small qty orders.
-This change will also make difference in achieving line's overall efficiency.
+This change will also make a difference in achieving the line's overall efficiency.

 What is a Short Run Order?